Kip Competitions

 It doesn’t matter whether your child attends Kip In Centre or Online.
 We always make the competitions available to all students on both platforms.
 Be sure to take a look at the details of how to enter each competition.

-We’re delighted to share recent Easter competition winners with you.
+We’re delighted to share recent Autumn competition winners with you.
 Please keep an eye on this page; this is where you get to keep up with our competition updates and winners’ details.

 Lower Primary – 1st Prize